 I’ve always loved to travel, but in 2012 everything just went into overdrive.

-The impetus for going to Thailand was that I had lost my cushy video game industry job in London.
-It was the third job in a row that slipped through my fingers due to corporate strategic shifts or cancelled projects.
-I was feeling bitter and lost.
+The reason for going to Thailand was that I had lost my cushy video game industry job in London.
+It was the fourth job in a row that slipped through my fingers due to corporate strategic shifts or cancelled projects.
+I had never been able to finish anything I started and and I felt frustrated about my career.

-I arrived in Bangkok thinking I’d be emailing recruiters and updating my CV while chilling on a beach somewhere.
-That didn’t happen.
-I never even opened my CV.
+I arrived in Bangkok thinking I’d take this time to figure out my next steps – maybe emailing some recruiters and updating my CV while chilling on a beach somewhere.
+That didn’t happen… I never even opened my CV.

 Since completing that epic journey I’ve gone back to having a fixed base again, but not without continuing to go on many trips around the world (some shorter, some lasting multiple months).